Futureproof

 Strong Fit

-Ecommerce sellers doing $50K to $10M in annual revenue.
+Ecommerce operators and sellers doing $50K to $10M in annual revenue.
 This is the range where transaction volume exceeds what manual processes can handle but revenue does not yet justify a full-time controller or finance team.
-Sellers in this range typically process 200 to 5,000 transactions per month across one to four sales channels — exactly the volume and complexity where AI categorization delivers the most value.
+Operators and sellers in this range typically process 200 to 5,000 transactions per month across one to four sales channels, exactly the volume and complexity where AI categorization delivers the most value.

-Multi-channel sellers.
+Multi-channel operators and sellers.
 Businesses selling on Shopify, Amazon, TikTok Shop, or wholesale simultaneously generate the most bookkeeping complexity.
 Each channel has different fee structures, payout schedules, and reporting formats.
-AI bookkeeping platforms that handle multi-channel data natively — starting at $69 per month with one channel included and $20 per month for each additional channel — eliminate the per-channel middleware cost and the manual reconciliation between platforms.
+AI bookkeeping platforms that handle multi-channel data natively, with no per-channel charges, eliminate the per-channel middleware cost and the manual reconciliation between platforms.

 Founders spending five or more hours per month on bookkeeping.
 If financial record-keeping consumes meaningful founder time, that time has a high opportunity cost.
 Five hours a month on bookkeeping is five hours not spent on product development, customer acquisition, or supplier negotiation.
 AI bookkeeping reduces that to 30 minutes of weekly review.